Entrepreneurship Competition - Terms & Conditions

 a.
 Entrants retain full ownership of all intellectual property in their ideas, materials, and submissions.

 b.
-By entering, entrants grant StudentVenture, UNiDAYS, and Canopy a non-exclusive, royalty-free, worldwide licence to use their submitted materials solely for the purposes of administering and judging the Competition.
+By entering, entrants grant StudentVenture and UNiDAYS a non-exclusive, royalty-free, worldwide licence to use their submitted materials solely for the purposes of administering and judging the Competition.

 c.
 Subject to 8.3, any use of submitted materials (including videos, pitch decks, or other content) for marketing, publicity, or promotional purposes will only occur with the entrant’s prior written consent.
 Entrants will be contacted to provide permission before any such use.